isomerpages/govtech-stp/_travel-and-health-control-measures/covid-19-tests/covid-19-tests-for-travel-to-singapore.md

 #### On-Arrival Tests

 All travellers will be tested for COVID-19 upon arrival in Singapore.

-Depending on the country of departure/travel history and [Safe Travel lane](/arriving/overview) used, travellers may be required to serve a [Stay Home Notice (SHN)](/health/shn) and take another PCR test before the end of their SHN.

-The cost of the PCR test taken in Singapore will be borne by all travellers, as follows:
+The cost of the tests taken in Singapore will be borne by all travellers, as follows:

 <table>
   <thead>